kimdurante/gis-workshop-waml-template/content/preparingdata.md

 ||branner:fmmp12_butte2012.shp||Important Farmland, Butte County, California, 2012|
 ||branner:fmmp12_colusa2012.shp||Important Farmland, Colusa County, California, 2012|
 ||branner:fmmp12_contracosta2012.shp||Important Farmland, Contra Costa County, California, 2012|

+_Example layers from the California Farmland Mapping and Monitoring Program, 2012 collection._

 * Register the items in Argo under the appropriate APO and Collection using the Content Type **File**.
 Paste the DRUIDs into the CSV.
 Save the file.